Type · Network Design

 Type · Ownership

-Tell me about a time you took ownership of a project or problem that was not explicitly assigned to you.
-What was the situation, what did you do, and what was the outcome? - 9
+Tell me about a time you took full ownership of a challenging supply chain project or problem, even when it wasn't explicitly assigned to you.
+What was the situation, what actions did you take, and what was the result? - 9

 Type · Influence

-Describe a situation where you had to influence stakeholders (e.g., engineers, sales, leadership) who had different priorities or opinions than you.
-How did you approach it? - + 7 more questions in this round (sign up to unlock)
+Describe a time you had to influence stakeholders (e.g., peers, managers, other departments) who had different priorities or perspectives regarding a supply chain decision.
+How did you approach the situation, and what was the outcome? - + 1 more questions in this round (sign up to unlock)

 Interview tracks at Orbem